CycloneDX/sbom-utility/README.md

 - `sbom-utility-<version>.sbom.json` - a simple Software Bill-of-Materials (SBOM) for the utility
 - `custom.json` *(experimental)* - custom validation configuration file

-The archive will contain the following files under the `resources/config` directory:
+and under the `resources/config` directory:

 - `config.json` *(optional)* - copy of the default schema configuration file for optional customization (to be passed on the command line)
 - `license.json` *(optional)* - copy of the default license policy configuration file for optional customization (to be passed on the command line)